tadwohlrapp/soldby/udemy-improved-course-library/README.md

 ### This user script adds additional course info to the courses in your Udemy course library.

-It employs the Udemy API to grab more info about the courses in you library and appends it under each course:
+It employs the Udemy API to grab more info about the courses in you library and appends under each course:

-- The total runtime of each course
+- The total runtime of the course
 - The rating of the course
 - The number of ratings
 - The number of students enrolled